Mane and Saka nominated for PFA awards | Goal.com

 Liverpool forward Sadio Mane and Arsenal winger Bukayo Saka have been shortlisted for the PFA Premier League Player of the Season award.

-Mane enjoyed his best campaign in the Premier League during the 2019-20 season, delivering sparkling performances.
+Mane enjoyed a fantastic campaign in the Premier League during the 2019-20 season, delivering numerous sparkling performances.

 The Senegal international found the back of the net 18 times in the English top-flight and provided seven assists in 35 appearances.